12 best typing software programs to learn to type fast

 How to Choose The Best Typing Programs For Kids and Adults?

-There are many features possible and there are only two or three typing programs that will tick the boxes for all of them.
-On the other hand, do we need all the features to develop decent typing speed and accuracy?
-The list below lists various learning goals, needs, and features to consider for choosing the best typing software programs.
+There are many interesting software features available and probably only two or three typing programs will tick the boxes for most of them.
+But do we need all those features to develop decent typing speed per minute and accuracy?
+Here’s what to look for:

 - Scientifically proven teaching methods, accelerated learning approach

-- Video instructions to teach moves, positions and techniques
+- Video instructions to teach moves, positions, and techniques

 - Exercises and resources to teach correct posture and proper hand posture

-- Typing games or playful approaches for children, kids and younger users
+- Typing games or playful approaches for children, kid,s and younger users

 - Support for different levels, basic level, intermediate or advanced levels